Skip to content

 3. Every Shipment is a Gold Mine of Data – Here’s Where To Get The Data.

 Every shipment contains valuable data that can be used to improve delivery performance and customer experience.
 However, accessing this data can be a challenge for businesses that do not have the right systems in place.
-To get access to shipment data, most businesses need to work with transportation carriers and logistics partners.
-Further unless you rely on a third party partner, you will need to invest in technology solutions that can provide real-time tracking and analytics.
+To get access to shipment data, most businesses need to work with their transportation carriers and logistics partners.
+Further unless you rely on a third party partner, you will need to invest in technology solutions that can provide up-to-date tracking and analytics.
 So where does this shipping data come from?
 Well for most of us, it is not all in one system.
 To list, below are the major data sources for measuring and improving shipping performance.

 Shipment Data Sources